Date of Degree

 Current scholarly work on alternative food networks emphasizes the structural and economic processes that connect food producers to politically-conscious consumers.
 I extend and elaborate this discussion through a critical analysis of Slow Food's rhetorical and discursive strategies, and link these findings to my ethnographic study of small-scale, organic food producers in Italy.
 An emphasis on the relationships between producers and consumers underscores the changing nature of society's relationship to food production and consumption, highlighting the reflexivity of Slow Food in response to local, national, and global change.

 viii, 217 pages

 Copyright 2011 Rachel Anne Horner Brackett

 Horner Brackett, Rachel Anne.
-"Savoring ideology: an ethnography of production and consumption in Slow Food's Italy." dissertation, University of Iowa, 2011.
+"Savoring ideology: an ethnography of production and consumption in Slow Food's Italy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.